Enormous ‘Blockbuster’ Storm Poised To Drop Up To 40 Inches Of Snow

 — Bill Kelly (@ABC7BillKelly) January 15, 2019

 Experts believe that New England could see up to 40 inches of snow in some parts.
-Meanwhile, central and northern New York State as well as parts of Pennsylvania are bracing for as many as 30 inches of snow.
-The snowfall itself will be extremely heavy, with as much as 3 inches of snow accumulating in just an hour.
+Meanwhile, central and northern New York State, as well as parts of Pennsylvania, are bracing for as much as 30 inches of snow.
+The snowfall itself will be extremely heavy, with as much as three inches of snow accumulating in just an hour.

 AccuWeather meteorologist Alex Sosnowski stated that the storm “will be a blockbuster in terms of impact and dangerous conditions.”